camimcl/BasicToDoList/README.md

 Here I used some basic concepts of Javascript to build the following structures:

 - *Simple minimalist design*
-- *CRUD & bLocalStorage:* To store the tasks data based on the operations READ, DELETE, CREATE & UPDATE.
+- *CRUD & LocalStorage:* To store the tasks data based on the operations READ, DELETE, CREATE & UPDATE.

 ## Used Technologies
 - *Visual Studio Code:* Development environment used to carry out the challenge.